 Because of the problems of poor trail conditions and very muddy roads on rainy days, visitors will want to keep up to date on the forecast & conditions.
 You can check these out at this link: Toadstool Geologic Park – Crawford Area Forecast & Conditions

-Camping There is no water at the Toadstool Park Campground, due to a shallow, mineral-laden aquifer.
-So, if you prefer a campground with more conveniences, here are some links to more camping resources in the region:
+Limited camping is available at Toadstool Park.
+However, there is no water at the campground, due to a shallow, mineral-laden aquifer.
+So, if you prefer a campground with more conveniences, here are some links to more camping and lodging resources in the region: